magento/devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

 - Manufacturer price (MSRP)

-Those prices are represented with a lot of price types, that are used in Magento internally (e.g. final price, minimum price, maximum price, regular price.) and are apart from, prices listed before, the code represeyntation of the prices we have.
+Those prices are represented with a lot of price types, that are used in Magento internally (e.g. final price, minimum price, maximum price, regular price.) and are apart from, prices listed before, the code representation of the prices we have.
 For instance, Special Price is represented by final price type in the code.

 ## Magento taxes classification